Idov31/MrKaplan/README.md

 ## Usage

 - Before you start your operations on the computer, run MrKaplan with begin flag and whenever your finish run it again with end flag.
-- ***DO NOT REMOVE MrKaplan-Config.json file until you rerun with the end flag***, otherwise MrKaplan will not be able to use the information.
+- ***DO NOT REMOVE MrKaplan registry key until you rerun with the end flag***, otherwise MrKaplan will not be able to use the information.
 <img src="Pictures/usage.png" />

 ## IOCs